-Brazil is one of the most litigious countries in the world.
+Brazil is one of the most litigious countries in the world, with its own unusual features.
 It has an independent judiciary that has to deal with new cases that number the hundreds of thousands every year.
 Alternative dispute resolution methods such as mediation and arbitration are available for those parties that wish to avoid having their disputes resolved by courts.

 Where foreign court proceedings are filed against Brazilian parties, service of process via letter rogatory is required (except in some specific cases) and care should be taken in relation to how the foreign court proceedings are conducted, especially where the Brazilian defendant has chosen not to participate in the proceedings and a default judgment is obtained.

 Brazil has continued to take steps towards joining the main conventions relating to international civil dispute resolution.
 In 2017, the Hague Evidence Convention came into force.
 This was followed by the Hague Service Convention, which became law in Brazil in March 2019.

 Certain formal steps need to be taken after a foreign judgment is obtained for its recognition and enforcement in Brazil.
 Note that judgments and arbitral awards from Mercosul members have less cumbersome recognition procedures.